ibm-cloud-docs/speech-to-text/interim.md

 # Interim results and low latency
 {: #interim}

 With the WebSocket interface, the {{site.data.keyword.speechtotextfull}} service supports interim results, which are intermediate transcription hypotheses that arrive before final results.
 For the WebSocket and HTTP interfaces, most next-generation models also offer low latency to return results even more quickly than they already do, though transcription accuracy might be reduced.
+Interim results are available for all large speech models.
+Accuracy may be slightly lower, and low latency is not yet supported for these models.
 {: shortdesc}

-When you use next-generation models that support low latency with the WebSocket interface, you must enable both interim results and low latency to get interim results.
-Only next-generation models that support low latency can return interim results.
-Previous- and next-generation models return slightly different results in certain cases.

 ## Interim results
 {: #interim-results}